Rage Against the Machine: Political views and activism

 For their 2020 reunion tour, the band announced all profits from their first three shows—in El Paso, Texas; Las Cruces, New Mexico; and Glendale, Arizona—would be donated to immigrant rights organizations in the US.
 For subsequent shows, 10% of the base ticket price and 100% of proceeds after fees and base ticket price were reserved for charities local to each city they were performing in.

+In May 2021, more than 600 musicians, including Rage Against the Machine, added their signature to the open letter calling for a boycott of performances in Israel until the occupation of the Palestinian territories comes to an end.
+Zack de la Rocha and Tom Morello voiced support for a ceasefire in the Gaza war.

 On June 24, 2022, the band announced that they would donate $475,000 to reproductive rights groups in Wisconsin and Illinois after the Supreme Court's ruling to overturn Roe v.
 Wade.
-During their July 9 concert in Wisconsin, the band further expressed opposition to the overturning of Roe v.
-Wade using screened images of text including "Abort the Supreme Court" and "Forced birth in a country where Black birth-givers experience maternal mortality two to three times higher than that of white birth-givers.
+During their July 9 concert in Wisconsin, the band further expressed opposition to overturning of Roe v.
+Wade using screened images of text including "Abort the Supreme Court" and "Forced birth in a country where black birth-givers experience maternal mortality two to three times higher than that of white birth-givers.
 Forced birth in a country where gun violence is the number one cause of death among children and teenagers."